GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Experimental Results

-As shown in Fig.~\ref{fig:all_objs}, we used $90$ simulated household objects to generate a large synthetic grasp dataset~\cite{kasaei2022lifelong}.
-Furthermore, to address the familiar object recognition task, we grouped all objects into 8 distinct object categories based on shape similarities, e.g. milk cartons are grouped with juice cartons and other boxes.
-The obtained synthetic dataset is composed of $4,576$ samples ($572$ per class).
-All samples are made by placing an object with random orientation and location in Gazebo~\cite{koenig2004design} and taking a single sensor measurement using a simulated Microsoft Kinect camera to obtain a point cloud.

-In order to train the grasp-generation section of the network efficiently, 120 grasp points are generated per object centered on a random points in the point cloud.
-Each generated grasp consists of a rotation in quaternion format, a quality measurement, and the opening width of the gripper.
-By effectively generating two datasets, we are able to first train the classification section of the network, after which we train the grasping section.
-This resulted in better performance than training the network on a single one-sample-one-grasp dataset in an end-to-end manner.
+\textbf{Data Generation: } As shown in Fig.~\ref{fig:all_objs} (\textit{left}), we used $90$ simulated household objects to generate a large synthetic grasp dataset~\cite{kasaei2022lifelong}.
+Furthermore, to address the familiar object recognition task, we grouped all objects into eight distinct object categories based on shape similarities.
+For instance, milk cartons are grouped with juice cartons and other boxes.
+Efficient training of the grasp-generation module of the network is facilitated by generating $120$ grasp points per object.
+These grasp points are centered on random points within the point cloud of the object.
+Each generated grasp configuration includes information about rotation in quaternion format, a quality measurement, and the opening width of the gripper.
+To enhance the training process, two distinct datasets are generated.
+The network is sequentially trained on these datasets, first focusing on the classification section and subsequently on the grasping section.
+This approach, based on experimentation, has been found to yield superior performance compared to training the network in an end-to-end manner on a single dataset.
+This sequential training strategy enhances the learning process, allowing the network to progressively refine its understanding of object recognition and grasp synthesis.